bppwrite/bppwrite.github.io/content/event/2018-2019/30-days-of-dinners/_index.md

 hero_title = "30 Days of Dinners"
 hero_subtitle = "A Month Long Fundraising Event"

+# need this for a show with showtime files
+section = "event"

 venue = "Bloomington and Beyond"

 series = "2018-2019"